TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 The very first step would be upstreaming non-Expo related code of `@expo/config-plugins` and `@expo/config-types` into React Native core.
 It contains all logic and helpers needed to modify native side of RN project easily from JS side.
 Expo would be still able to extend it on their side with all the stuff related to Expo, like EAS Builds etc.

 Upstreaming it will unlock a few new paths that React Native could follow.
 First of all, and probably most important, it can change the way of generating native code.
-We can move away from being dependent on `/android` and `ios` directories, and instead of it, create temporary directory with both of these folders generated in the runtime.
-Native templates could be moved into separate directory in React Native core and copied into temporary directory (if it  does not exist yet) when running one of the commands:
+It would become possible to add platform-specific folders like `android` and `ios` to `.gitignore` and keep them out of the repository unless it's needed (e.g. when it's not possible to do some native-side changes with using config plugins).
+These folders would be automatically (re)generated when running one of the following commands:
 - `start`
 - `run-ios`
 - `run-android`